wd60622/go-to.nvim/README.md

 ## Installation

-Install with your favorite plugin manager, for example with [lazy.nvim](https://github.com/folke/lazy.nvim):
+Install with your favorite plugin manager.
+For example, with [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua
 {